Knuckles the Echidna: In animation

 Knuckles's animation debut came with the 1996 Japanese Sonic the Hedgehog OVA.
 Sonic and Tails meet him during their trip into the Land of Darkness, and over the course of the film he helps them defeat Black Eggman/Metal Robotnik and Hyper Metal Sonic, two robots created by Eggman/Robotnik.
 As Metal is about to descend into a lava pit, Sonic attempts to save him after all, but Knuckles holds him back and Sonic is disappointed.
 Knuckles play-fights with Sonic a few times in the film as well.

 Knuckles is a minor character in Sonic Underground.
 Sonic, Sonia, and Manic meet Knuckles atop his home, the Floating Island while searching for their mother.
 Knuckles is initially skeptical of them but soon accepts their help in protecting the Island and its guardian Chaos Emerald from villains Sleet and Dingo.
 Later on, the siblings recruit Knuckles to help them deactivate Doctor Robotnik's giant fortress, as it is powered by Emeralds and he can control them.
 They succeed, but Sleet and Dingo accidentally break the Emerald, unleashing gradually effective but massive energy upon the planet Mobius, and Knuckles enlists one of his relatives to help them control it, with mediocre results.
 Reluctantly, Knuckles cuts a deal with Robotnik to turn over the hedgehogs in exchange for setting Mobius right; Robotnik succeeds and starts turning the hedgehogs into robots, but Knuckles betrays Robotnik to rescue his friends.

-Knuckles appears in all three seasons of Sonic X. He takes guarding Master Emerald seriously and has a fearsome temper with a "chip on his shoulder".
+Knuckles appears in all three seasons of Sonic X, where he is depicted as the guardian of the Master Emerald, and is said to have a "chip on his shoulder".
+The Sonic X version of Knuckles has been described as an "incredibly serious warrior with a deep, fleshed-out backstory" in comparison to the more comedic depictions of the character in recent years.
 After being stranded in the new world with Sonic, his only desire is to get back home quickly.
-He spends most of the first season traveling alone, but as the series continues he begins to travel with Sonic and the others more often, as well as befriending other characters.
-After returning home for the third season, he joins Sonic on the spaceship, "Blue Typhoon", which is captained by Tails after their planet was invaded by the Metarex.

-Knuckles is among the main cast in the Sonic Boom computer-animated series, and had been redesigned for it: now being taller and more muscular than before.
-As a somewhat exaggerated reference to his mainstream counterpart's easily deceived personality (as well as being based on the stereotypical team muscles), Knuckles is also portrayed as being somewhat slow-witted and goofy in this series.
+Knuckles is among the main cast in the Sonic Boom animated series, and had been redesigned for it: now being taller and more muscular than before.
+His Intelligence has regressed, as he become opposite of his original self.

 Knuckles appears as a supporting character in Sonic Prime.
 After Sonic shatters the Paradox Prism, which results in the creation of multiple parallel dimensions at the expense of his own, multiple versions of Knuckles are made as well; such as Renegade Knucks who is a rebel against the Chaos Council of New Yoke City, the feral and paranoid Gnarly, and the pirate captain Knuckles the Dread.
 Knuckles is voiced by Adam Nurada and his variants are voiced by Vincent Tong.